The Most Important Difference Between Websites and Blogs

 Of course there are plenty of exceptions to this but generally you assume that a website you end up on which is not a blog and which has no date marking when it was published contains still valid information.
 In contrast you will often not even read a blog entry after noticing that it was published two years or sometimes even 2 months ago.

-When I started my SEO 2.0 blog I was surprised that my theme, DM Bloodless, has the date removed from the posts.
+When I started my SEO 2.0 blog I was surprised that my theme had the date removed from the posts.
 After realizing it I thought about it and decided to let the date to be hidden.
+Why?

 I wanted my blog to both a timeless website and an up to date blog.